-pH concentration range 3.8 to 7.8, this is a significantly 6.5 to 8.5.
+pH concentration range 3.8 to 7.8, this is a significantly below 6.5 to 8.5.
 This was also influenced by runoff effluent that include frothier, potassium amyl xanthate all this are used in the recovery of gold from the sulphide.
 Iron concentration ranges from 2.0 to 12.5 mg/l in all effluent ponds' points.
 The results obtained were over the expected WHO limits of 3mg/l.
 The major reason being the ponds are in contact with trailing storage facility in the mine that constitute heavy metals.

 This affected greatly the aquatic behaviour when directly discharged.
 Iron existence is influenced by pH and oxidation reduction.
-Moreover, zinc concentration range between 4.0 to 28mg/l in all ponds and all the values of zinc concentration are limit recommended by WHO guideline.
-From the information that was obtained from data collection it was observe how zinc was from decaying carbon zinc discarded batteries.
-This is further supported by Lennech (2004) who observes how discarded batteries affect the environment through pollution of the soil and water by increasing the already existing heavy metals that later affect survival of different species.
-It was seen that all effluent ponds had exceptionally high concentrations of all elements investigated with exception to mercury, cyanide and nitrates that were found to be the method detection limit of <0.005 mg/l.
+Moreover, zinc concentration range between 4.0 to 28mg/l in all ponds and all the values of zinc concentration are above limit recommended by WHO guideline.
+From the information that was obtained from data collection it was noted that zinc was from decaying carbon zinc discarded batteries.
+This is further further by Lennech (2004) who contends that discarded batteries affect the environment through pollution of the soil and water by increasing the already existing heavy metals that later affect survival of different species.
+It was seen that all effluent ponds had exceptionally high concentrations of all elements investigated with exception to mercury, cyanide and nitrates that were found to be below the method detection limit of <0.005 mg/l.
 High concentrations of these parameters could have an impact on surface and groundwater system if management strategies are not established.
 Nitrates concentration ranged from 3.5 and 8.4 were within range of WHO guideline of 10mg/l therefore their impact to the environment were not vigorously felt.

-Figure 7: Concentration of different metals
+Figure 7: Concentration of different metals and pH on surface water in 2021